-This Court should grant a preliminary injunction requiring HUD to immediately rescind the withdrawal of the Assessment Tool and directing HUD to implement the AFFH Rule.
-The Court should also should grant summary judgment to Plaintiffs.
+This Court should grant a preliminary injunction requiring HUD to immediately rescind its order delaying the AFFH Rule's requirements and otherwise fully implement the AFFH Rule.
+For much the same reasons, it also should grant Plaintiffs summary judgment.

 I. Plaintiffs Are Likely to Prevail on the Merits.